A look at the Jordan Valley Israeli PM has vowed to annex

 Israelis consider a military presence there to be a keystone of any regional peace accord since it could keep the Palestinian areas demilitarized.
 It is also sparsely populated by Israeli settlers, most of whom are secular farmers and far less ideologically driven than those deep in the West Bank and in settlements with biblical significance.
 As such, there is a wide consensus in Israel, even among moderates, that Israel should retain some element of control in the area under any peace deal.

 Palestinians, however, say there can be no independent state that doesn't control the border.
-They also won't give up the fertile area, which is home to many Palestinian farms and is one of the few remaining areas of the West Bank with open space for development.
+With annexation they would lose a fertile area, which is home to many Palestinian farms and is one of the few remaining areas of the West Bank with open space for development.
 They currently have severe limitations on expanding towns and villages and those built without hard-to-get permits — like the Bedouin encampment of Khan al-Ahmar — face standing demolition orders.

 "Israel kept the Jordan Valley empty of Palestinians over the years just for this moment, the annexation," said Nidal Fukah, a community activist in the town of Kardala.